How To Choose Happiness and Live No Other Way

 Accept Negative Feelings

-Sometimes, the ending is scheduled, like at a party, a date, a vacation, or an event.
-Other times, the end of a good time is unexpected, like a relationship ending, divorce, firing, or a tragedy.
+Sometimes the ending is scheduled, like at a party, a date, a vacation, or an event.
+Other times, the end of a good time is unexpected.
+Like a relationship ending, divorce, firing, or a tragedy.

 Show Gratitude

-No one wants to hear “It can always be worse” or “Some people have it worse than you” when going through a wrong time.
-I always knew those statements were factual, but I did not understand why they would help to rub it in.
+No one wants to hear “ it can always be worse” or “some people have it worse than you” when you are going through a bad time.
+I always knew those statements were true, but did not know why it would help to rub it in.

 Be grateful for everything in your life.
 Most of our problems are “First World Problems”.
 I just watched a YouTube video of a new Electric Vehicle review.

-No matter how bad life seems, there’s always something positive you can find to focus on, even in those conditions.
+No matter how bad life seems, there’s always something positive you can find to focus on.
+Even in those conditions.
 You have a place to live, friends and family that care about you, clothing to wear, eyes to see, and legs to walk with.

 Again, be grateful for all you have, large and small, because EVERYTHING IS TEMPORARY.